junieramorim/pibic/README.md

 2. /articles - concentrates all articles to be read and to be used as research resources;

-3. /source - all source code implemented
+3. /source - all source code of implemented software

 4. /binary - executable files used in the project